rclone Züs Integration

 Züs to Local Examples:

-# Copying from Züs remote to local directory
+# Linux/macOS example - Copying from Züs remote to local directory

 rclone copy myZus:/documents /home/user/downloads